 Dampers, condensation and ice risk

-CE marking of construction products and control of smoke and fire
+UKCA and CE marking of fire dampers and control of smoke and fire

 Displacement and mixing ventilation, natural, mechanical and mixed-mode ventilation, chilled beams and fan coil units, VRF-, VRV- and VAV-based ventilation systems.